Joe Collier (clinical pharmacologist): Personal and family

 In 1965, Collier met French philosophy student, Rohan.
-They married in 1968 and had three sons, the eldest of who died suddenly in 2013.
+They married in 1968 and had three sons, the eldest of whom died suddenly in 2013.
 They have one grandchild.
 Following retirement Collier has become an active blogger and fluent in French.

 Awards and honours

 In 2002, a walnut sculpture by Elona Bennett of several hands, including Collier's, was unveiled at St. George's.
 Titled "Handing on Skills, Ideas and Ideals", his hands feature alongside those of other people, including Edward Jenner and John Hunter.